Skip to main content

 National security

-E-invoices must not be issued where the recipient is the Slovak Information Service (Slovenská informačná služba), Military Intelligence (Vojenské spravodajstvo), or where the delivery involves classified information.
+E-invoices must not be issued where the supply is classified or where the recipient is the Slovak Information Service (Slovenská informačná služba) or Military Intelligence (Vojenské spravodajstvo).
+Paper invoices or other forms are used instead, per the Financial Administration FAQ of 7 July 2026 .

 Kontrolný výkaz transition